userquin/vue2-eslint-jetbrains-WEB-57153/README.md

 ## Install and Run

-From run folder run from command line:
+From root folder run following script from command line:
 ```shell
 pnpm install
 ```